Reconnect Locality Grant

 How to apply

-Applications close on Sunday 24 October 2021 and late applications will not be considered.
-There will be a final round of funding for summer 2022 activities early next year.
+We are not currently accepting applications but there will be a final round of funding for summer 2022 activities early next year.

-Applications will be assessed by the LCPG Funding Panels who may contact you if they have any queries about your application.
+The applications we have received will now be assessed by the LCPG Funding Panels who may contact you if they have any queries about your application.
 They may also request evidence of how the funding criteria has been met.

 Outcome of bids